servo/servo.org/_posts/2026-02-03-january-in-servo.md

 The `overflow-clip-margin` property now works correctly when `border-radius` is present (@Loirooriol, #41967).

-We fixed bugs involving text inside flexbox elements: they now use consistent baselines for alignment (@lukewarlow, @mrobinson, #42038) and updated styles are propagated to the text correctly (@mrobinson, #41951).
+We fixed bugs involving text inside flexbox elements: they now use consistent baselines for alignment (@lukewarlow, @mrobinson, #42038) and style updates are propagated to the text correctly (@mrobinson, #41951).

 The `align` attribute on `<img>` elements now aligns the image as expected (@mrobinson, #42220).